ls1intum/prompt2/docs/contributor/new_microfrontend.md

 6. **Install Dependencies**

-   - Run `yarn install` at the repository root to ensure your new component is properly integrated.
+   - Run `yarn install` at the repository root to ensure your new microfrontend is properly integrated.

 7. **Implement Your Functionality**